Following the Lam-rim Stages in Progressive Order

 The lam-rim is built on the assumption of rebirth, which refers to individual mental continuums that have no beginning or end.
 Many of us in the West follow a Dharma-Lite version of the lam-rim, where we’re looking to improve this lifetime.
 While Dharma-Lite itself won’t bring us to enlightenment, it’s an important initial step.
 Eventually, we’ll be ready to develop ourselves through the three scopes and work for enlightenment.
 This doesn’t mean that only following Dharma-Lite is useless, because it is definitely useful.
 But, it’s going to be far more powerful in terms of an actual Buddhist method if we follow it as a stepping-stone to the higher stages.

 We also saw that the lam-rim is something we need to go over and over and over again.
-As we gradually learn more of the Dharma teachings, we’ll need to go back and connect each point to all to the various other points of the lam-rim, because they all network and reinforce each other.
+As we gradually learn more of the Dharma teachings, we’ll need to go back and connect each point to all the various other points of the lam-rim, because they all network and reinforce each other.
 In this way, we’ll gain more depth in our understanding and development.
-In addition, if we incorporate the motivating emotions of love and compassion from the advanced scope at each of the graduated stages as a supplement to the motivational emotion that’s specified in the teachings of that scope, then, our whole practice will fit within the sphere of Mahayana practice.
+In addition, if we incorporate the motivating emotions of love and compassion from the advanced scope at each of the graduated stages as a supplement to the motivational emotion that’s specified in the teachings of that scope, then our whole practice will fit within the sphere of Mahayana practice.

 Developing the Initial Level Motivation